 National Grid explained that its views above are based on the principle of contract law that if the quantity, volume or location are changed that would change the contract.

-The Proposer noted that this was a National Grid view on contract law, whereas there is a requirement to consider whether the movement of capacity from one point to another is compliant in this case with ART 35 of EU TAR.
+The Proposer noted that this was a National Grid view on contract law, whereas there is a requirement to consider whether the movement of capacity from one point to another is compliant in this case with Article 35 of EU TAR.

 Workgroup could not reach a consensus on the compliance of otherwise of this Modification with EU TAR Art.
-35.
+35 and thus on whether the Modification positively or negatively impacts Relevant Objective g).